Responsible AI Question Bank: A Comprehensive Tool for AI Risk Assessment: Conclusion

 \section{Conclusion}

+In this study, we presented the RAI Question Bank, developed through comprehensive approaches, including a systematic literature review, an in-depth survey of existing RAI frameworks, and multiple case studies.
 The RAI Question Bank represents a significant step forward in the structured risk assessment of AI systems.
 Its hierarchical structure, organized into different levels (Level 1-3), ensures a comprehensive evaluation by linking high-level principles with detailed, technical questions.
-By organizing risk themes and questions around eight AI ethics principles, it helps effectively identify potential risks, ensure compliance with emerging regulations, and enhance overall AI governance.
+By organizing RAI themes and risk questions around eight AI ethics principles, it helps effectively identify potential risks, ensure compliance with emerging regulations, and enhance overall AI governance.

 Throughout this paper, we have detailed the methodology used to develop and refine the RAI Question Bank, including the incorporation of feedback from case studies and iterative improvements.
 The examination of the inclusion of specialized instructions and metrics addressed the need for evidence-based quality assessments of questions and showed its potential for mitigating the risk of a checkbox mentality.